Proof-reading and loose ends

 Once I had the proof, I made some final adjustments and gave the go-ahead to print.
 The 100 books were done in a week and a half.

-I brought them home in four heavy boxes and even got a couple extras because of the way the printing worked out.
+I brought them home in four heavy boxes and even got a couple extra books because of the way the printing worked out.
 It was some exciting to finally have a book in my hands.